schilds/SerialBootLoader/readme.txt

 USE AT YOUR OWN RISK.
 This does not protect you in any way from exploding your computer.

-The html client requires the serial api, see https://web.dev/serial/ (this feature may only be temporarily available) The java client (was last worked on a decade ago) requires the rxtx library, see http://rxtx.qbang.org/wiki/ (apparently down?)
+The html client requires the serial api, see https://web.dev/serial/ (this feature may only be temporarily available) The java client (was last worked on a decade ago and will not be maintained) requires the rxtx library, see http://rxtx.qbang.org/wiki/ (apparently down?)
 The bootloader and provided examples were created for legacy BIOS.
 They will not transfer as is to UEFI.

 Material